-- Use materials conforming to the requirements for the class of the material named and specified below: - A. Precast Concrete Adjustment Rings ASTM C478 - B. Polyethylene Adjustment Rings ASTM D4976 - C. Expanded Polypropylene Adjustment Rings ASTM 3575 and ASTM 4819 - D. Rubber Adjustment Rings ASTM D573 - 2.
+- 1. Use materials conforming to the requirements for the class of the material named and specified below: - A. Precast Concrete Adjustment Rings ASTM C478 - B. Polyethylene Adjustment Rings ASTM D4976 - C. Expanded Polypropylene Adjustment Rings ASTM D3575 and ASTM D4819 - D. Rubber Adjustment Rings ASTM D573 - 2.
 The high density polyethylene rings shall be Ladtech, Inc. manhole adjustment and grade rings. - 3.
 The expanded polypropylene rings shall be Cretex Pro-Ring manhole adjustment and grade rings.
 Use with manufacturer recommended sealant. - 4.
 The rubber rings shall be EJ INFRA-RISER manhole adjustment and grade rings.
-Use with manufacturer recommended polyurethane sealant.

-- 5. All concrete adjustment rings shall be manufactured at a facility on the WisDOT pre-qualified list for precast concrete fabricators. - 6.
+Use with manufacturer recommended polyurethane sealant. - 5.
+New catch basins, manholes, and inlets shall use plastic or rubber rings. - 6.
+All concrete adjustment rings shall be manufactured at a facility on the WisDOT pre-qualified list for precast concrete fabricators. - 7.
 The Contractor shall provide the mix design, testing results, and certifications of any concrete rings used on the project.